-Some antihistamines can make your child sleepy, which can look like anaphylaxis in some children and make it hard to tell the difference between the two conditions.
-It’s best to use antihistamines that won’t make your child sleepy (‘non-sedating’).
-Your pharmacist or doctor can advise you on the most appropriate brand for your child.
+Some antihistamines can make your child sleepy, which can look like anaphylaxis and make it hard to know what reaction your child is having.
+It’s best to use antihistamines that won’t make your child sleepy (non-sedating).
+Your pharmacist or GP can advise you on the most appropriate brand for your child.

-Depending on the kind of allergic reaction your child has, he might need other treatments.
+Depending on the kind of allergic reaction your child has, she might need other treatments.
 For example, eczema might be treated with corticosteroid creams or ointments.
-Asthma treatments include using an inhaler, such as Ventolin or Asmol.
+Asthma treatments include using an inhaler, such as Ventolin® or Asmol.
 If your child has a severe asthma attack, call an ambulance.

 Your doctor can give you an action plan to treat your child’s allergic reactions, asthma and eczema.
 The action plan usually includes important information on the management of allergic reactions and medications to use, as well as how to respond to an allergic reaction.

-Children who have had severe reactions to insect stings, house dust mites and grass pollen might undergo immunotherapy to cure them of their allergy.
+Children who have severe allergies to insect stings, house dust mites and grass pollen might undergo immunotherapy to cure them of their allergy.
 Immunotherapy is currently not available for food allergies.

-If your child is at risk of anaphylaxis, he will often be prescribed an adrenaline auto-injector (for example, Epipen or Anapen) and given an ASCIA (Australasian Society of Clinical Immunology and Allergy) Action Plan.
+If your child is at risk of anaphylaxis, he’ll often be prescribed an adrenaline auto-injector (for example, EpiPen® or Anapen®) and given an ASCIA (Australasian Society of Clinical Immunology and Allergy) Action Plan.